louking/contracts/docs/contract-admin-reference.rst

--  for :term:`contract races <contract race>` which have *finishline* or *coursemarking* services, a :ref:`post-event-email` is sent to thank the race director for the opportunity to provide our services, to let them know they’ve been penciled in for the following year, and to ask them to complete a short survey on how well we did
+-  for :term:`contract races <contract race>` which have *finishline* or *coursemarking* services, a :ref:`post-event-email` is sent to thank the race director for the opportunity to provide our services, to let them know they've been penciled in for the following year, and to ask them to complete a short survey on how well we did

 -  for :term:`contract races <contract race>` which have only *premiumpromotion* service, an email is sent